St. Louis Modification of Child Custody Attorney

 If the same judge who decided your initial custody order is still a judge at the time the motion to modify custody is filed, you are not entitled to request a different judge.

 Modifications of custody are very complicated legal proceedings that require experienced attorneys.
-The St. Louis, Clayton, and O’Fallon, MO, family law attorneys at Paule, Camazine & Blumenthal, P.C. have handled hundreds of modifications of custody and can assist you in every step of the process.
+The St. Louis and Clayton, MO family law attorneys at Paule, Camazine & Blumenthal, P.C. have handled hundreds of modifications of custody and can assist you in every step of the process.

 This content was written by: Alisse C. Camazine